Understanding Incontinence After Stroke: Why It Occurs and How to Manage It

 Tips for Dealing with Incontinence After Stroke

-Because incontinence after stroke can significantly affect one’s quality of life, it’s essential to be prepared to prevent or handle accidents.
+Because incontinence after stroke can significantly affect one’s quality of life, it is essential to be prepared to prevent or handle accidents.
+Here are a few useful tips for dealing with the challenges that come with incontinence:

 • Add waterproof pads beneath bedsheets